moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #moq-param format title="MOQT Parameter"}

 Parameter Type is an integer that indicates the semantic meaning of the parameter.
-SETUP message parameters use a namespace that is constant across all MoQ Transport versions.
+Setup message parameters use a namespace that is constant across all MoQ Transport versions.
 All other messages use a version-specific namespace.
-For example, the integer '1' can refer to different parameters for SETUP messages and for all other message types.
+For example, the integer '1' can refer to different parameters for Setup messages and for all other message types.

 SETUP message parameter types are defined in {{setup-params}}.
 Version-